Women Don't Want To

 Women Don't Want To (Le donne non vogliono più) is a 1993 Italian romantic comedy film written and directed by Pino Quartullo.

 Plot

-Luca really want to be a father, But his girlfriend is too busy with her career. his obsession gets out of hand and he starts seeking other alternatives including donating to sperm bank and approaching couples who wants to have a baby.
+Luca really want to be a father, But his girlfriend is too busy with her career. his obsession gets out of hand and he starts seeking other alternatives including donating to a sperm bank and approaching couples who wants to have a baby.